-Leo McCourt who now runs the farm started at a very young age. known by some as ‘The Tank’, from his rugby days, took over most of the day to day farming activities at the tender age of 16 and looks after all the livestock and machinery here at Northfield.
+Leo McCourt, who now runs the farm, started at a very young age.
+Still known by some as ‘The Tank’, from his rugby days, Leo took over most of the day to day farming activities from his Father, Jan at the tender age of 16 and looks after all the livestock and machinery here at Northfield.
 He is particularly passionate about the Aberdeen Angus breed.

-Leo finished a two year course at Moulton Agricultural College, and even achieved a couple of merits.
-Leo is sometimes to be seen flipping burgers at some of our markets and festivals, but he is really happiest when working with our animals.
+Leo completed a two year course at Moulton Agricultural College, and even achieved a couple of merits.
+Leo, a keen cook, is can often be seen flipping burgers at some of our markets and festivals, but he is really happiest when working with our animals.
 In addition to his work at Northfield he offers a range of farming related services to other local businesses and individuals.
-He is also to be seen at some of the festivals we do as well as at London’s Borough & Broadway Markets from time to time.
+He can also be found from time to time at London’s Borough Market where our business is run by his brother, Dom.

 Our principal aim at Northfield Farm is to source and produce premium quality Beef, Lamb and Pork, which has lived well and has been humanely killed.
 We hang our meat carefully and appropriately and butcher it to provide the very best quality for all our customers.
 We have a small range of fantastic products which we create from these animals and which we produce in our on-farm production room and butchery.
 We are a small family business made up a long-serving team of people who are passionate about giving you the best possible food and service we can.
 In addition to using our own home bred animals we source the best British, Scotch & Irish meat we can find in the form of whole carcasses and primal cuts.
 This is especially the case where customer demand is concentrated on a small number of prime cuts such as steaks, which we cannot possibly satisfy from our home bred stock.

 Northfield Farm straddles the Rutland/Leicestershire border midway between Oakham and Melton Mowbray.
 When the McCourt family first moved here in 1994 members of the more conventional farming fraternity observed our herd of small Dexter Cattle with some amusement.
-They were, however, the foundation of our business and while we no longer breed them, we occasionally source wonderfully finished Dexters from local breeders.
-We also source fantastic Longhorns, Lincoln Reds, Shorthorns and other traditional British breeds from superb farmers in the East Midlands.
+They were, however, the foundation of our business and while we no longer breed them, we occasionally source wonderfully finished Dexters from other breeders.
+We also source fantastic Longhorns, Lincoln Reds, Shorthorns and other traditional British breeds from superb farmers in the East Midlands and from further afield.
 From time to time, we also offer Wagyu and Wagyu cross beef.

-Having concentrated our resources on building up our cattle numbers over the last few years, we have started to build towards a flock of around 100 breeding ewes.
-We have chosen Scotch Halfbreds, Cheviot crosses and a few other combinations for our base flock.
-On these we plan to put Pedigree Hampshire Down and Llanwenog rams to produce lamb, hogget and mutton of outstanding quality.
-We also have a small flock of pedigree Border Leicesters, the local breed for our farm.
+Having concentrated our resources on building up our cattle numbers over the last few years, we have started to build towards a flock of over 100 breeding ewes.
+We chose Lleyns for our base flock.
+As well as Lleyns we put Pedigree Hampshire Down rams to produce lamb, hogget and mutton of outstanding quality.
+We also have a few pedigree Border Leicesters, the local breed to our farm.

 One of our neighbours is a fantastic sheep breeder and has an abattoir on his farm.
 This means that almost all of the lamb we sell has travelled the shortest distance possible between our two farms to hang in our fridges.